ZacharyEspiritu/racket-against-humanity/README.md

 ```
 # black.txt

-This is a normal card.
+Here's a normal card.
-This is a Pick 2 card.2
+Woah, this is a Pick 2 card.2
-This is a Pick 3 card.3
+And here's a Pick 3 card.3
 ```

 Captions with these modifiers will be superimposed on the `front-black-pick2.png` and `front-black-pick3.png` cards according to your specifications.